 The hiring challenges are likely due to a tight labor market and a severe shortage of skilled cyber engineers and analysts.

-CyberSeek, a recruiting website for cybersecurity jobs in the U.S., funded by the Commerce Department, estimates there are currently 714,548 open cybersecurity jobs nationwide, which includes positions in the public and private sector.
+According to cybersecurity recruitment website CyberSeek, which is funded by the Commerce Department, there are currently 714,548 open cybersecurity jobs nationwide, which includes positions in the public and private sector.

 In the public sector or the government, the website estimates there are almost 39,000 vacant cyber jobs and 69,322 cybersecurity experts currently employed.